 The population of Leander in the early 1890s was estimated to be around 329 people.
 In 1893, the first public schools were opened both in Leander and Bagdad.
 On June 7, 1899, the Leander High School Association incorporated under Texas law.

 On January 21, 1978, the City of Leander was incorporated.
 The city was continuing to grow more rapidly.
 A new city hall was established along with some new additions in the old downtown area.

 With more homes being built in the west part of Leander, the population by the 1990s was 3,398.
 The Crystal Falls Municipal Golf Course was built and has proven to be one of the most beautiful and challenging golf courses in the area.

-Leander presently has a population estimated at over 34,000.
+Leander presently has a population estimated at over 55,000.
 The Leander Independent School District has grown into the largest school district in Williamson County and the fastest growing district in the state of Texas.
-It presently has a total of five high schools, eight middle schools and twenty-five elementary schools.
+It presently has a total of six high schools, eight middle schools and twenty-six elementary schools.
 It encompasses the cities of Leander, Cedar Park, Jonestown, and parts of Northwest Austin.
 New businesses are on their way and the residential growth that has been experienced over the past few years is phenomenal.